uidaholib/oral-history-collections-template/objects/README.md

 # Objects Directory

+- objects in otherfaces,other lives are transcripts in md

 The CollectionBuilder-CSV template includes this objects folder with demo objects.
 These can deleted when starting a new project.